AarhusAI/helm-deployments/README.md

 ### Argo resources

-Now we can install the Argo resources, that defines the applications and their configuration.
+Now we can install the Argo resources that define the applications and their configuration.
 But first we need to change the repository url to our own repository.

 Edit `applications/argo-cd-resources/templates/applications.yaml`: